HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/DX-PerformanceTuningGuide-Kubernetes.md

 **Value**: 0

 Note that multiple users and groups can be added by incrementing the user or group number (e.x. group.2) and the numberOfUsers or numberOfGroups property.
-Ideally all groups or user that have many roles should be loaded.
+Ideally all groups or users that have many roles should be loaded.

 See [Optimizing Portal Access Control](../../../deployment/manage/tune_servers/wp_pac_tool.md) for more information on this service.